-As a general rule, the University's policy establishes that all rights in copyright to pedagogical, scholarly, or artistic works, regardless of their form of expression, remain with the creator, except in specified cases where law or University policy require otherwise.
+As a general rule, the University's policy establishes that rights in copyright to instructional, scholarly and artistic works belong to the faculty creators, except in specified cases where law, agreement or University policy require otherwise.

 I am a Faculty Member; Do I call Legal Affairs to Review A Publishing Contract?

 The Office of Legal Affairs does not represent University community members in their personal legal matters.
 If, under applicable University policies, the University does not have an ownership interest in a scholarly work that you want to publish, then you need to arrange to handle the review of the publishing agreement yourself with your own personal lawyer.